 After the layers have dried, the molding bowl can be removed.

-Your child can then pain the paper mache bowl to make it colorful.
+Your child can then paint the paper mache bowl to make it colorful.

 Wind Chime from Waste